kubedb/docs/docs/guides/memcached/concepts/memcached.md

 ### spec.version

-`spec.version` is a required field specifying the name of the [MemcachedVersion](/docs/guides/memcached/concepts/catalog.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `MemcachedVersion` resources,
+`spec.version` is a required field specifying the name of the [MemcachedVersion](/docs/guides/memcached/concepts/memcached-version.md) crd where the docker images are specified.
+Currently, when you install KubeDB, it creates the following `MemcachedVersion` crds,

-- `1.5.4`, `1.6.22`, `1.5`, `1.5-v1`
+- `1.5.22`
+- `1.6.22`
+- `1.6.29`

 ### spec.monitor